MeLio01/todo_list/README.md

 > Run the application

-    python3 manage.py
+    flask run

 ----------------------------------------------------------

-## Steps to run the docker container
+## Steps to run the Docker Container

 > Install Docker in your system